naceliomb/mars-images/readme.md

-# NODE TYPESCRIPT TEMPLATE
+# MARS-IMAGES

-## Simple template for node with typescript, babel and express
+## Simple API for Api in order to facilitate access to images of NASA's rovers on mars.